PolinaSvet/taskStorage/README.md

 - Added table "Users" and functions for working with it: insert, update, delete, select
 - Added table "Labels" and functions for working with it: insert, update, delete, select
 - Added messages file
+- Added table "Tasks" and functions for working with it: insert, update, delete, select

 ## Usage: